Finistère: Geography

 Finistère is the westernmost department of Metropolitan France and can also claim to be the "most coastal" department in Metropolitan France.
-Of its 277 communes, 117 are located on the coast.
+Of its 277 communes, 117 are located on the coast (approximately 42% of the total number of communes).
 Its total coastline of approximately 1250 km accounts for almost a quarter of the entire Brittany coast-line.

 The abers, rugged fjord-like inlets on the north coast, are a notable feature of the landscape.

 The westernmost point of continental France, known as the Pointe de Corsen, extends from the northwestern tip of Finistère.
 About 40 kilometres to the south (as the crow flies) is the slightly less westerly, but rugged and isolated, headland of Pointe du Raz.

 Principal towns

 The most populous commune is Brest; the prefecture Quimper is the second-most populous.
 As of 2019, there are 5 communes with more than 15,000 inhabitants: